AdobeDocs/audience-manager-learn.en/help/build-and-manage-audiences/traits-and-segments/choosing-a-data-source-when-creating-traits.md

 ---
 title: Choose a data source when creating traits
 description: One of the important fields to fill out when creating traits is the Data Source field.
-Get tips on choosing the right data source for Rule-based and Onboarded traits.
+Get tips on choosing the right data source for rule-based and onboarded traits.
 feature: Traits
 topics:
 activity: use